Editorial decision and Revision

 - Accepted after minor modification: The paper is in principle accepted after revision based on the reviewer’s comments.
 Authors have 15 days to review their paper and to resubmit it.
 Editors will not send resubmitted papers to the reviewers if it seems that the authors have not made a serious attempt to address all the referees’ criticisms.
 A final decision on publication is deferred, pending the authors’ response to the referees’ comments.

-When revising your manuscript and responding to peer review comments you must:
+When revising your manuscript and responding to peer review comments the corresponding author must:

-- Address all points raised by the editor and reviewers.
-Do not simple reply: "All changes made as requested"
+- Address all points raised by the editor and reviewer(s).
+Do not simple reply: "All changes have been made as requested"

-- Clearly show the major revisions in the text, either with a different color text, by highlighting the changes.
-This is in addition to describing the changes in your point by point cover letter.
+- Clearly show all revisions in the text, either with a different color text or by highlighting the changes.
+This is in addition to describing changes reported in your point by point cover letter.

-- Return the revised manuscript and response letter within the time period allotted by the editor.
+- Return the revised manuscript and response letter, as reported before, within the time period allotted by the editor.